source-separation/tutorial/_sources/intro/src_sep_101.md

 specific sources.
 Beamforming is commonly used to detect human speech in smart speaker products like Amazon's Alexa, but it has musical applications in [iZotopes Spire](https://www.izotope.com/en/products/spire-studio.html).

-While this field is beyond the expertise of the authors, we will be touching on some methods that do incorporate spatial features for source separation.

 ## A Historical Perspective